 - Reasons to Sell Your Freedom Boat Club Membership

 - Freedom Boat Club Membership Rules

 - Should You Cancel Your Freedom Boat Club Membership?

 Can You Sell Your Freedom Boat Club Membership?

 While Freedom Boat Club doesn’t allow the independent sale of memberships, there is good news for anyone who no longer needs or wants their membership.
 You can easily cancel or, depending on your specific club’s rules, even transfer your Freedom Boat Club membership.

 Now owned by the Brunswick Corporation, Freedom Boat Club is one of the largest and also one of the oldest membership boat clubs in the world.
-Though headquartered in Florida, Freedom Boat Club operates in over 300 locations out of the United States, Canada, and Europe.
+Though headquartered in Florida, Freedom Boat Club operates in over 300 franchise locations out of the United States, Canada, and Europe.

-Joining Freedom Boat Club requires an entry fee and application.
+Joining Freedom Boat Club requires an initiation fee and application.
 After joining, members pay monthly dues and the cost of any fuel they use.
 Members can reserve specific boats and bring friends and family along.
 A membership includes access to training and licensing, too.

 Set up to accommodate easy, spur-of-the-moment and scheduled boat rentals based on specific demands of memberships and excursions, Freedom Boat Club locations are run independently with arrangements that facilitate travel between locations.